-The FSS Program is open to current HCVP Participants (including Homeownership), as well as current Moderate Rehabilitation Participants.
+The FSS Program is open to current HCVP Participants.
 The BHA periodically surveys all HCVP Participants to determine their interest in the program.
 To facilitate this effort, a brochure has been developed to promote the program.
 Leasing Officers discuss the availability of the FSS Program to Applicants/Participants when they attend their annual Recertification appointment.
 Applicants/Participants who indicate an interest in the program are placed on a waiting list and invited to a group or individual information/intake appointment and provided with the opportunity to apply for the FSS Program.
 People will be invited in order, i.e. "first come, first served".
 When a participant in the BHA's Public Housing FSS program becomes a participant in the Housing Choice Voucher program via Super Priority they shall be permitted to transfer their FSS participation as well.